 Are you hankering after full-length, interlined curtains that puddle on the floor for a truly sumptuous look, or is your style more sleek and contemporary?

-If you’re fortunate enough to be blessed with large feature windows (and privacy isn’t an issue) you may choose simple ‘dress’ curtains, which soften the edges of the window recess but can’t be closed.
-This is a great option for when there’s a radiator beneath a window because a blind or net can provide privacy and dress curtains can be used for a more luxurious look.
+If you’re fortunate enough to have large feature windows (and privacy isn’t an issue), you may choose simple ‘dress’ curtains, which soften the edges of the window recess but you can’t close.
+It is a great option for when there’s a radiator beneath a window because a blind or net can provide privacy and you can use dress curtains for a more luxurious look.

 Roman blinds offer a classic look that’s less utilitarian than roller blinds but provide the same level of functionality.

-Roman blinds can be dressed down in a nice, neutral fabric to allow all attention for other elements of your home décor.
+You can dress down roman blinds in a nice, neutral fabric to allow all attention to other elements of your home décor.
 While, alternatively, when made in an eye-catching fabric and teamed with floor length curtains they’ll be the focal point of a room.

 Sheer fabrics, like netting, can be used during the day for privacy without compromising on natural light.